silkflo/Pong/README.md

 Other useful technologies I am confortable with :  restAPI, React website, SQL, R. <br />
 Please visit my portfolio : [flo-portfolio.com](https://flo-portfolio.com) to know much more about me.

-Developing that brick breaker was really fun 😊
+That 1 week challenge was really fun 😊, let's hope you will like my work.